-Science and Engineering Practice Disciplina rry Core Ideas Crosscutting Concepts Constructing Explanations: Construct and revise an explanation based on valid and reliable evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-There is a gravitatic masses, but it is ver s are always attractive. onal force between any two ry small except when one cts have large mass (e.g., Systems and System Models: Models can be used to represent systems and their interactions(such as inputs, processes and outputs) and energy and matter flows within systems.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct and revise an explanation based on valid and reliable evidence obtained from a variety of sources (including students' own investigations, models, theories, simulations, peer review) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
+Gravitational forces are always attractive.
+There is a gravitational force between any two masses, but it is very small except when one or both of the objects have large mass (e.g., Earth and the sun).
+Systems and System Models: Models can be used to represent systems and their interactions(such as inputs, processes and outputs) and energy and matter flows within systems.